History, Culture, and Law, BA

 Criminal Justice Minor

 Bianca landed at Northeastern University after originally beginning her undergraduate education at the University of Liverpool in the U.K., studying Philosophy and Hispanic Studies.
-Originally from America, Bianca grew up in various countries including the U.K., Kenya, Colombia, and Honduras.
+Originally from the United States, Bianca grew up in various countries including the U.K., Kenya, Colombia, and Honduras.
 Once she returned to the U.S., Bianca spent a few years in the restaurant industry before deciding to return to school.
 She found that her experience living in different countries inspired her to declare a major in History, Culture, and Law once at CSSH.
-She aspires to become a lawyer and work on immigration policy.

 Bianca was inspired to go to law school, but also had a passion for studying history.
 Then, she found the History, Culture, and Law Major at Northeastern.